River Seine, Paris visitors guide

-When looking at Paris from above, you can clearly see how the Seine cuts the city in half, offering a very clear geographic division – and you can see how architecture and city planning has followed the presence of the Seine.
+The Seine river flows more than 480 miles through France and passes through the heart of Paris.
+When looking at Paris from above, you can clearly see how the Seine cuts the city in half and you can also appreciate how architecture and city planning over the centuries has followed the course of the Seine.

-If we go back as far as the time of the Roman Empire, we’ll find that the Seine has been a great commercial artery – linking Paris to the Loire, the Rhone and Rhine rivers.
-But of course, since Paris has been an inland port for such a long time it has also been invaded via the Seine a fair number of times – people have come, invaded and occupied using this waterway.
+If we go back as far as the time of the Roman Empire, we find that the Seine has always been a great commercial artery, enabling Paris to be connected to the Loire, the Rhone and Rhine rivers.
+Because Paris has been an inland port for such a long time it has also been invaded via the Seine several times across the centuries.

 See Paris Short Breaks to plan your Paris visit